dlguswo333/old.dlguswo333.github.io/_posts/2021-01-19-run-horovod-across-machines.md

 and run Horovod with argument you like.
 <br>

-However, it is not easy to run Horovod across multiple machines, especially if you run it **inside Docker container** and there are little information on the internet.
+However, it is not easy to run Horovod across multiple machines or nodes, especially if you run it **inside Docker container** and there are little information on the internet.
-Since I was one who had trouble like above, and even if I still do not understand what was the root of the problem, I take a note and leave it here for someone or for myself.
+Since I was one who had trouble like above, and even if I still do not understand what was the root causes of the problem, I take a note and leave it here for someone or for myself.
 I could finally run Horovod across multiple machines with helps from other people.

 ## 1. Run Docker Image